freedomofpress/securedrop-docs/docs/admin/migration/admin_migration.rst

   The command will print out the imported *Journalist Interface* details to confirm before proceeding.

-- If you used a Tails-based *Admin Workstation* USB drive, or you don't intend to copy a password database to this workstation, safely disconnect the USB drive now.
-In the ``vault`` file manager, right-click on the **TailsData** sidebar entry, then select **Unmount** and disconnect the USB drive.
+- If you used a Tails-based *Admin Workstation* drive, or you don't intend to copy a password database to this workstation, safely disconnect the USB flash drive now.
+In the ``vault`` file manager, right-click on the **TailsData** sidebar entry, then select **Unmount** and disconnect the USB flash drive.

 Copy SecureDrop login credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When launching the SecureDrop Application must enter their username, passphrase and two-factor code to connect with the SecureDrop server.
+When launching SecureDrop Inbox must enter their username, passphrase and two-factor code to connect with the SecureDrop server.
 You can manage these passphrases using the KeePassXC password manager in the ``vault`` VM.
-If this laptop will be used by more than one journalist, we recommend that you shut down the ``vault`` VM now (using the Qube widget in the upper right panel), skip this section, and use a smartphone password manager instead.
+If this laptop will be used by more than one *Journalist*, we recommend that you shut down the ``vault`` VM now (using the Qube widget in the upper right panel), skip this section, and use a smartphone password manager instead.

 In order to set up KeePassXC for easy use: